anuyts/natpt-public/ideas/degree-interpretation-2024-06-27.md

       - ideally, it should express isomorphism
    - the nullary case is that there must be a maximal polarized degree, i.e. the **highest degree must be symmetric**.
       - ideally, it should express "true"
 - if you have something in the domain, you still want to know what you get in the codomain.
 This is answered by looking it up in the right adjoint.
 So the right adjoint should not mention equijets/mixpol.
 So the left adjoint should satisfy eq (2.13), which for central modalities says that if you skip a degree j, then the first mention of a degree >j, should be at a symmetric degree i.
+I think this boils down to saying that if you map something symmetric to i-jets, then you should even map it to i-paths.
    - Since meets at directed degrees, can reduce the degree (going from jets to paths), every directed degree needs to be immediately followed by a symmetric degree.
 (This is a necessary but insufficient condition.
 That's ok: the requirement is desirable but unnecessary.)

 ### Strictness: all or nothing

-Suppose that at floor 1 you have paths and then jets.
+Suppose that at storey 1 you have paths and then jets.
 Then a 1-path gives you two 1-jets and squares expressing that they are mutually inverse.
 These are squares of 1-jets, which contain squares of 0-jets.
 These 0-jet squares can then be transported to the target of the square, becoming homogeneous.
 So a 1-path expresses an isomorphism where the equations are 0-infrajets.
 So as soon as you have a system where 0-jets express strict equality, that strict equality is everywhere.

 **Note:** The point of strict equality is that it's strict, and that it means equality.
 You don't need it in your base category, an equality dimension is an absent dimension.
+(Well not if it's heterogeneous!)
 Equality can be internalized using modalities referring to degree eq.

 ### Interpretation of degrees

-#### Non-strict NatPT
+####  Equivalence-aware NatPT

 * Need a non-fibrant type to express strict equality (that's ok - this is exactly what Voevodsky proposed).